 - Cook on low flame for 5 minutes and stir in between.

-- Once the moisture soaked add Sugar and give a thorough mix.
+- Once the moisture is soaked add Sugar and give a thorough mix.

 - Add Ghee and cook until the Sugar dissolves completely.

-- Switch the flame off once the Gajar Ka Halwa emits nice smell and thick in texture.
+- Switch the flame off once the Gajar Ka Halwa emits a nice smell and is thick in texture.

 Notes

-To decrease the time, you can make the Halwa in a pressure cooker as well.
+- If you're short on time, you can even make the halwa in a pressure cooker!

 Nutrition